Jerome Singleton

 Jerome Singleton (born July 7, 1986) is a Paralympic athlete from the United States competing mainly in category T44 (single below knee amputation) sprint events.
 Because he had no fibula in his right calf, his leg was amputated below the knee when he was 18 months old.

 Singleton was born in Greenwood, South Carolina, and attended Dutch Fork High School where he played varsity football, junior varsity basketball and track.
 He holds a bachelor's degree in math and applied physics from Morehouse College and a bachelor's in industrial and operations engineering from the University of Michigan.
+Singleton ran on Morehouse's track and field team for one year before transferring to the University of Michigan.
 He has worked as a researcher at NASA and CERN.